ezehlivinus/bulk-insert/README.md

   - list all users `/users`
     - `method`: GET

+- User-Profiles
-  - `create many` users' profiles: `/api/v1/users/create-many` in the future this end point will be moved to `/user-profiles` route.
+  - `create many` users' profiles: `/api/v1/user-profiles/create-many` in the future this end point will be moved to `/user-profiles` route.
     - `method`: POST
     - `data`: an excel file : having some defined headers in the following order but horizontally (i.e row wise).
 Their names must NOT be same as the one below but must contain data that fall under the said heading.
 Example an email address should not be found under last name on your excel sheet:
       ```